liuchihl/liuchihl1.github.io/content/_index.md

           company_url: 'http://www.oc.ntu.edu.tw/oceng/'
           company_logo:
           location: Taipei
-          date_start: '2018-10'
+          date_start: '2018-10-01'
-          date_end: '2019-09'
+          date_end: '2019-09-01'
           description: |2-

-          *Engaged in the project entitled "Development of Shipwreck Drifting and Oil Pollution Forecasting Technology" with the Central Weather Bureau by conducting a 3D nested model.
+            * Participated in the project titled "Development of Shipwreck Drifting and Oil Pollution Forecasting Technology" with the Central Weather Bureau, employing a 3D nested model for analysis.

-          *Using a 2D model to explore the dynamics between the Kuroshio current and the I-Lan Ridge, located east of Taiwan.
-Additionally, I participated in a research cruise focused on measuring turbulence.
+            * Utilized a 2D model to investigate the interactions between the Kuroshio current and the I-Lan Ridge, situated east of Taiwan.
+Moreover, took part in a research cruise dedicated to measuring turbulence.
     design:
       columns: '2'
   - block: accomplishments